|

 scalb(3) Library Functions Manual scalb(3)

-scalb, scalbf, scalbl - multiply floating-point number by
+scalb, scalbf, scalbl - scale by an integer power of radix

 Math library (libm, -lm)